MickaelRigault/skysurvey/docs/index.rst

 Step 3: dataset
 ------------------

+**and get lightcurve data**

-**get lightcurve data**  as you would observe them i.e., the dataset.
+as you would observe them i.e., the dataset.
 The simulated lightcurves are in dset.data, the input survey is stored in dset.survey, the input targets is stored in dset.targets.